veillette/physics-book/contents/ch31RadiationDetectionAndDetectors.md

 The first direct detection of radiation was Becquerel’s fogged photographic plate.
-Photographic film is still the most common detector of ionizing radiation, being used routinely in medical and dental x rays.
+Photographic film is still the most common detector of ionizing radiation, being used routinely in medical and dental X-rays.
 Nuclear radiation is also captured on film, such as seen in [[Figure 1]](#Figure1).
 The mechanism for film exposure by ionizing radiation is similar to that by photons.
 A quantum of energy interacts with the emulsion and alters it chemically, thus exposing